FeiQ17/feiqin/_pages/about.md

 ---
 I am Fei Qin, a Ph.
 D. candidate from the [Department of Agricultural Economics](https://ag.purdue.edu/department/agecon/) at Purdue University.
 Before came to Purdue, I earned my Master in Labor Economics from Shaanxi Normal University and my Bachelor in Finance from Xi'an Jiaotong University.
 During my master, I received the scholarship from China Scholarship Council, which allowed me to study in University of California, Berkeley as a short-term visiting student from November 2016 to May 2017.

-My main research interests lie in food economics, industrial organizations, and agricultural marketing.
-Under this broad scope, I am particularly interested in
+My primary research interests lie in agricultural economics, industrial organizations, agricultural marketing, and development economics.
+Under this broad scope, I am particularly interested in two areas: 1) organizations in the food sector and their competitive strategies.
+The countries I have been focused on are the United States and China.
+I have particularly solid experience in policy evaluation and analyzing large datasets like the retailer and consumer scanner data.

 ## Education
 * Ph.D in Agricultural Economics, Purdue University, 2018-2023 (expected)